Shilpa-Arora/Tom-Cruise-Pictures-PhoenGap-Shilpa-Arora/README.md

 Tom Cruize movies is a mobile application developed in ionic framework deployed using phonegap build.
 I also used splash screens for mobile screens.

 ## Features
-* On scroll loding feature
+* On scroll loading feature
 * Default images for missing images
 * Splash screens for different screen sizes.
 * Application icon for different screen sizes.